splunk/splunk-cloud-auth-js/README.md

 npm install @splunk/cloud-auth-common @splunk/cloud-auth-client @splunk/cloud-auth-node
 ```

-### Commands
+### Development Commands

-Use the following script commands at the top level of the repository directory as follows.
+Use the following npm script commands at the top level of the repository directory while developing.

 | Command                | Description                              |
 |:---------------------- |:---------------------------------------- |